CivicActions/ssp-toolkit/docs/ssp.md

 ### SC-15: Collaborative Computing Devices

-> The information system:
->   a.
-Prohibits remote activation of collaborative computing devices with the
-> following exceptions: [Assignment: organization-defined exceptions where remote activation is to be allowed]; and
->   b.
-Provides an explicit indication of use to users physically present at the
-> devices.

 ##### LINCS

 This control is not applicable, as the LINCS system does not employ any collaborative computing devices.

 ### SC-20: Secure Name / Address Resolution Service (Authoritative Source)

-> The information system:
->   a.
-Provides additional data origin authentication and integrity verification
-> artifacts along with the authoritative name resolution data the system returns in response to external name/address resolution queries; and
->   b.
-Provides the means to indicate the security status of child zones and (if
-> the child supports secure resolution services) to enable verification of a chain of trust among parent and child domains, when operating as part of a distributed, hierarchical namespace.

 ##### AWS